GreyPaperclip/cffa/Tutorials/RaspberryPI_deployment.md

     docker-compose --version
     ```

 25. Now pull down Python into the Docker respository.
 For another day, the alpine version would be better as it is much smaller and lightweight.
-Alpine is used on the kubernetes google clould tutorial.
+Alpine is used on the kubernetes google cloud tutorial.

+    ```shell
     docker pull python
+    ```

 26. Also pull down nginx for the reverse proxy

+    ```shell
     docker pull nginx
+    ```

     ### Get CFFA files, pre-configure MongoDB and certs ###